hashcat/hashcat/README.md

 ### License ###

 **hashcat** is licensed under the MIT license.
-Refer to MIT License tab for more information.
+Refer to License tab for more information.

 ### Installation ###